escobarana/devops-smart-car/README.md

             ├── push_to_dockerhub.yaml
             └── test_on_push.yaml
     ├── iac                         : Infrastructure as Code
-        ├── gitlab                  : Configured VM with Vagrant and provisioned the virtual environment using Ansible ├── .vagrant
+        ├── vagrant                 : Configured VM with Vagrant and provisioned the virtual environment using Ansible ├── .vagrant
             ├── .gitignore
             ├── playbooks